kiml42/SpaceCombatSimulation/README.md

 Camera controller should allow panning also
 Improve generation management - make it a bit more random.

-Make shipSam point at the target of the followed object.
+Make shipSam point at the target of the followed object (if there is one)

 Engines only fire when pointed in the right direction. improve muzzle flashes.